 In the preface to his similar The Works of Archimedes [1897: xl] as well as in his History of Greek Mathematics [1921: 150-153], we find the same explanation though abbreviated.
-In the latter work we also find the idea that the geometrical algebra was used to solve numerical problems; this is concluded from the assumed invention of Elements II.9-10 for the purpose of "finding successive integral solutions of the indeterminate equations $2x^2-y^2 = \pm 1$ ".
+In the latter work we also find the idea that the geometrical algebra was used to solve numerical problems; this is concluded from the assumed invention of Elements II.9-10 for the purpose of "finding successive integral solutions of the indeterminate equations $2x^2 - y^2 = \pm 1$ ".
 This was a dubious assumption already at the time (it has to do with the "side-and-diagonal-number algorithm"), but in any case this shows us that Heath did not believe in the existence of an arithmetical algebra that was translated into geometry.

 Finally, in his translation of the Elements [1926: I, 372-374], Heath returns to the matter, still emphasizing that "geometrical algebra" builds on application of areas and proportion theory combined, and still in terms that echo those of Zeuthen.
 On p.
-373 it is further stressed how important it is
+373 it is further stressed how important it is the history of Greek mathematics completely, see below] it is, for example, necessary to distinguish whether an author represents the contents of a Greek mathematical text in algebraic dress while referring to the underlying geometrical argumentation of the original, or he claims the algebraic representation to correspond to the proper thought of the Greeks.

-(11) to bear in mind that the whole procedure of Book II is geometrical; rectangles and squares are shown in the figures, and the equality of certain combinations to other combinations is proved by those figures.
+<11> to bear in mind that the whole procedure of Book II is geometrical; rectangles and squares are shown in the figures, and the equality of certain combinations to other combinations is proved by those figures.